unixpickle/spinlog/README.md

 # spinlog

-**spinlog** will be a simple API for configurable log rotation.
-It will also include the ability to temporarily intercept a log stream.
+**spinlog** is a simple API and command-line tool for rotating logs.

+# Installing

+You can install the spinlog API as follows:

+    go get github.com/unixpickle/spinlog

+Once you have this library, you may also wish to use the `spinlog` utility command.
+You can install it using this command:

+    go install github.com/unixpickle/spinlog/spinlog

+Now you can run the `spinlog` command.
+For help and usage, see

+    spinlog -h

 # License